Tosin-webdev/video_website/README.md

 # video_website
-* A website that plays a video
+* A website that plays a video.